DeepElement/winjsrocks-plugin-storage/README.md

 Contains storage related plugnis for the [WinJSRocks](http://winjs.rocks) MVVM Framework for WinJS apps.

+This plugin extends the `CoreLocalStorageProvider` in `WinJSRocks` and adheres to the same API standard

 # Activation
 To activate, import the plugin project from npm: